Glutamine: essential amino acid for your well-being

 Glutamine plays a role in maintaining the intestinal barrier, which is necessary for good digestion.

-Moreover, it can help maintain the balance of intestinal flora, which can contribute to good digestive health.
+Moreover, it can help maintain the balance of the intestinal flora, which can contribute to good digestive health.

 4. Before sleeping